MariaKulikova/mashku.github.io/src/pages/story-redesign.md

     I started by reviewing the full user path — from the product page to resource creation.
 I looked at how users behave and found points in the path where about 30% of customers drop out.
 Users of CDN are 2 segments business users(Website owners, course creators, small teams) and Technical users (Sysadmins, developers, DevOps engineers).
 The issue mostly affected non-technical users who relied on the UI instead of reading documentation.

     I reviewed more than 2,000 support tickets and watched more than 100 user web sessions.

+    Users filled out the form, clicked "Create", didn’t see feedback, and got confused.
+Some saw a blocked button and didn’t know what to do
   </div>
   <div>
     <img src="/img/story-redesign/storyRedesign-2.png" alt="User Journey Analysis" className="image image-with-border"/>